garykac/woven/docs/spell-list.md

 'Category: Starter, Eye Move

-Move one of your Eyes 3 spaces, pushing any existing Eyes into an adjacent space.
+Move one of your Eyes 3 spaces.
+When moving this Eye into a space, push any Eyes already in that space into an adjacent space.

 ### Dodge
 ```